google/osdfir-infrastructure/charts/grr/README.md

 [http://${GRR_ADMIN_IP}:8000](http://${GRR_ADMIN_IP}:8000)

 ## Installing on Cloud
-After installing GRR on minikube and kicking the tires you likely would like to run GRR in a more real life scenario.
+After installing GRR on minikube and kicking the tires you likely aim for running GRR in a more real life scenario.
-For this you would like to consider installing GRR on a managed Kubernetes cluster like [Google Cloud's Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE).
+For this you could consider installing GRR on a managed Kubernetes cluster in the cloud like on [Google Cloud's Kubernetes Engine](https://cloud.google.com/kubernetes-engine) (GKE).
-We have you covered by documenting two flavours below on how you can get up to speed with a GKE based GRR installation quickly:
+We have you covered by documenting two flavours below on how you can quickly get up to speed with a GKE based GRR installation:
 - GRR on GKE with layer 4 load balancer
 - GRR on GKE with layer 7 load balancer